 - Quick Links -

 - EcoRise Youth Innovations, based in Austin, Texas USA.
-This exciting, innovative, and timely start-up nonprofit founded by Gina LaMotte provides middle and high school curricula and teacher training on sustainable living, and it has begun to take flight.
-We are working on some of the basics – among them upgrading our GuideStar profile, enhancing the website, developing a broad base of charitable support, and expanding upon our use of cloud-based technologies like Z2′s NEON and Google.
-EcoRise is being adopted by a growing number of schools in and around Austin, and it is expanding state-wide and nationally.
-See my Pinterest board for a number of helpful online links.
-EcoRise is pleased to be part of Center61 (founded by Steve Wanta).
+This exciting, innovative, and timely start-up nonprofit founded by Gina LaMotte provides middle and high school programming focused on sustainable living knowledge and practices, and it has begun to take flight.
+We are working on some of the basics – among them upgrading our GuideStar profile (Gold!), enhancing the website, developing a broad base of charitable support, and expanding upon our use of cloud-based technologies and services like Z2′s NEON, MailChimp, Dropbox and Google apps.
+EcoRise is pleased to be part of Center61 coworking space (founded by Steve Wanta).
 Stay tuned!

 - Sunflowers symbolize to me hope, strength, resilience and bounty - the nonprofit sector needs each of these to forge ahead and to succeed.
 This past summer I encountered some lovely fields of sunflowers in North Texas during a road trip, and my Tumblr discusses that happy experience.
 For my Pinterest board on sunflowers, follow the link.
 When I launched by blog on WordPress in fall, 2011, I chose sunflowers as my “logo.”
 Pinterest discusses a few reasons why.